ehsanul/ehsanul.com/content/blog/brick.md

 Rocket League's physics engine runs at 120fps.
 You could imagine that players make 120 decisions per second and provide appropriate controller inputs at each point.
-For practicality's sake, you could choose fewer/larger discrete steps.
+For practicality's sake, you might choose fewer/larger discrete steps.
 Regardless, we end up with a string of decisions and corresponding controller inputs, which result in a series of car states.